Yusheng-Xu/TUM-Semantic-Labeling-Benchmark/README.md

 # TUM-MLS-2016: An Annotated Mobile LiDAR Dataset of the TUM City Campus for Semantic Point Cloud Interpretation in Urban Areas
-his dataset is used as the reference for the semantic labeling of MLS point clouds: TUM-MLS-2016.
+This dataset is used as the reference for the semantic labeling of MLS point clouds: TUM-MLS-2016.

 ### Data introduction